Behind the Neck Pain: What You Need to Know About Cervical Facet Joints

 -

-Early movement is important, but pushing too quickly can risk re-tearing the tendon.
+Early movement is important, but pushing to quickly can risk re-tearing the tendon.

 -